bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Very cool.
 All right, guys.
 So how about a round of last final thoughts here?
-Rindell?
+Rijndael?

-Speaker 5: 01:32:23
+Speaker 3: 01:32:23

-Yeah, the thing that made Vault concrete for me was a couple of years ago, I read the docs for ReVault, which is like the company behind Liana and also an open source project for doing vaults at an institutional level.
+Yeah, the thing that made vaults concrete for me was a couple of years ago, I read the docs for revault, which is like the company behind Liana and also an open source project for doing vaults at an institutional level.
 They have a really nice architectural description of their system and it uses a bunch of co-signing servers and oracles and stuff.
 But if you read that description and what it accomplishes, and then you imagine, what if we're able to kind of like get rid of all of the servers and all of the watchtowers?
 I think that that's maybe if you've listened to this whole episode and you're like, I still don't really get like what vaults are or why I would care, I would encourage you to go and check that out.